If Christmas is about helping people in need, then this is a Christmas story.

 We had meals brought in twice a week (three times a week for awhile) and cleaning crews show up every week.
 And a group of nine or ten women came for four hours on a Saturday before Thanksgiving and did a thorough deep cleaning of the house.

-After the first month here, when my spouse and I discovered we were burning out watching the kids while Brent was at work—not because of the kids, who are wonderful, but because they are kids, with kid energy and we’re old and tired–we asked for help.
+After the first month here, when my spouse and I discovered we were burning out watching the kids while Brent was at work—not because of the kids, who are wonderful, but because they are kids, with kid energy and we are old and tired–we asked for help.
 After that, babysitting was added to the sign up list, and we had people show up five days a week for a couple of hours to give us a break and some personal time.
-In addition, Brent’s and my family members have regularly come by to babysit or take the kids on outings.
+In addition, Brent’s and my family members regularly came by to babysit or take the kids on outings.
 We wouldn’t have made it without them.

 Sarah’s friends put up all her Christmas decorations and decorated